 Your final day’s drive takes about five hours, door to door.
 The scenery doesn’t quite outcompete what has come before, but after lunch in the nondescript town of San Juan your endpoint looms into view: the wine(ries) of Mendoza.

 The town itself is leafy and cosmopolitan in feel, and fountain-filled (despite its desert location).
-Come evening, its bars and cafes brim with sophisticate revellers.
+Come evening, its bars and cafés brim with sophisticate revelers.

 But I’d hold onto that feeling of seclusion, imbued by a journey through such remote and untouched lands, for just a few nights longer.
 You could stay 16 km (10 miles) outside Mendoza in the Posada Verde Oliva.

 This boutique hotel lounges in its own vineyard in the Maipu Valley, and rooms have private terraces overlooking the manicured vines.
 There’s a small outdoor pool with sun-recliners, a bar, and the kind of creature comforts you appreciate after nights on the road: fluffy bathrobes and slippers, and massage treatments in the spa.

 Perhaps best of all, you can walk out the front door and reach several boutique wineries within minutes for impromptu Malbec tastings.